 Hard pad: mousepad with hard plastic on top

 2) Gaming mouse

 This one is pretty obvious.
 A mouse for a CS player is what a scalpel is to a surgeon.
 A device that needs to function at the highest level possible whenever it is used.
 A malfunction of a millisecond could lead to a dead patient or a lost match.
 This is why you want your mouse to be wired, though as technology has evolved there are wireless options available if you have to compromise.
 It also has to fit perfectly in your hand for the operation to be as successful as possible.
-For more detailed info about gaming mice see our article gaming mouse buying guide.
+For more detailed info about gaming mice see our guide about the best mice for CS:GO.
 You might even want to consider getting a mouse bungee if you want to go hardcore.

 Finding Your Sensitivity

 There are lots of videos on Youtube explaining methods to do this, but if you don’t feel like opening a calculator I have a much simpler method for you.
 This is based on knowledge about pro players’ sensitivities and my personal experience as I have played with both super high and low sensitivities over the years.

 - Set your true sens at 800 (400 dpi & 2 in-game or 800 dpi and 1 in-game etc)